Estapearl/Transaction-Fraud-Detection-Risk-Alert-System/README.md

 <p>Although transaction and customer data were available, there was no structured system to flag potentially fraudulent transactions in a timely manner.
 This made it challenging to prevent customer frustration, potential financial losses, or compliance issues.</p>

+## Section 2 – Business Problem Statement
+---
+FinTech Solutions Inc. wanted to proactively detect suspicious transactions before they impacted customers or eroded trust.
+With increasing transaction volumes and more diverse customer accounts, it became harder for the fraud team to identify high-risk activity quickly.

+Although transaction and customer data were available, there was no structured system to flag potentially fraudulent transactions in a timely manner.
+This made it challenging to prevent customer frustration, potential financial losses, or compliance issues.

+The client needed a practical, data-driven approach to identify and prioritize high-risk transactions, assign risk levels, and provide an investigator-ready alert system—helping the team act before fraud affects the customer experience or business reputation.

 <p>The client needed a practical, data-driven approach to identify and prioritize high-risk transactions, assign risk levels, and provide an investigator-ready alert system—helping the team act before fraud affects the customer experience or business reputation.</p>